peopledoc/django-chunkator/README.rst

 .. important::

-    If you're using ``values`` you **have** to add at least your "pk" field to the values, otherwise, the chunkator will throw a :class:`MissingPkFieldException`.
+    If you're using ``values`` you **have** to add at least your "pk" field to the values, otherwise, the chunkator will throw a `MissingPkFieldException`.

 ----